UlrichVonRekkenin/factorizator/README.md

 ## Why

-I`m liking the prime all time.
+I`m loving the prime all time.

 ## Parallel